 - Measure and cut the boards to your desired length and width

 You should also perform any finishing steps (like sanding, staining, and/or sealing) to your shelf boards at this time.

 - Drill 2 x 1″ diameter holes in each board

 Space the holes for your pipes wherever fits best, but make sure that you drill them in the same location on all of your boards.

 - Feed the pipes through the holes in the boards

 You’ll need to get the boards in place before you attach the floor flanges (and elbow connectors if you’re using those).
 Keep the boards along the bottom of the shelf – you’ll space them out into place once the pipes are mounted.

 - Screw the floor flange onto the ends of the pipes

-- Clamp the shelves in place with a split ring hanger on the bottom and top of each hole
+- Pull each shelf into its desired height and secure with a split ring hanger on the bottom and top of each hole

-- Decorate your shelves!
+- Decorate your shelves